China's metrosexual men revive luxury shopping

 "He likes to buy everything, particularly Hermes and Gucci," Da Fei said as his boss, decked out in salmon pink trousers and a black and white shirt, browsed inside a Kenzo store.

 The Louis Vuitton and Kenzo brands are owned by LVMH, the world's largest luxury group.
-Gucci is owned by French group PPR (PRTP.PA).
+Gucci is owned by French group PPR.

 PARTY ON POST-CONGRESS